50 years of clean air progress: 1969 - 2019

 We have, however, experienced unhealthy air quality on several days the past few years due to wildfire smoke.
 While wildfires and dust storms are considered “natural events” and therefore do not affect our compliance status, they do affect the health of our residents.

-Smoke, soot and odors from outdoor burning were the source of many citizen complaints.
+Spokanites were very vocal about how the smoke, soot and odors from outdoor burning were affecting them.
 Backyard burning was a common practice, as was burning piles of construction debris.
-Residents burned trash outdoors until 1969, when this practice was banned and garbage collection services were expanded.
+Burning trash in burn barrels was commonplace up until 1969-1970, when the practice was banned and garbage collection services were expanded.
 When commercial businesses were no longer allowed to burn, dumpsters were purchased and businesses began recycling cardboard.

 Today, outdoor burning for disposal is limited to natural vegetation and only in a few outlying areas of the county.
 Natural vegetation is picked up at curbside in many areas, and accepted at area recycling/transfer stations.